Guide to blocking dates and times through Arbiter - CLICK HERE

 - Click on the 'Enroll to take a class' link.

 - Type 'Lancaster' in the 'city' field and click the 'search' button.

 - All coach and referee trainings that have rosters ready to go will appear.

 - Click on the course you wish to take then click on the 'course sign-up' button.

-5. Attend one of the four Regional Referee Trainings offered each year at the Lancaster National Soccer Center, Eastside Building, just EAST of Avenue L and 30th Street East (8.5 hr training required just once).
+5. Attend one of the three Regional Referee Trainings offered each year at the Lancaster National Soccer Center, Eastside Building, just EAST of Avenue L and 30th Street East (8.5 hr training required just once).